Chart Color Schemes

 Hamilton - Broadmeadow's population is slightly older than the national pattern

 The median age in Hamilton - Broadmeadow is 39 years, which is significantly lower than Rest of NSW's average of 43 but essentially aligned with Australia's median age of 38 years.
-Compared to Rest of NSW, Hamilton - Broadmeadow has a higher proportion of residents aged 25-34 (16.6%) but fewer residents aged 5-14 (9.2%).
-According to the 2021 Census, the population aged 25 to 34 increased from 14.9% to 16.6%, while the proportion of those aged 55 to 64 decreased from 12.7% to 11.2%.
+Compared to Rest of NSW, Hamilton - Broadmeadow has a higher concentration of residents aged 25-34 (16.6%) but fewer residents aged 5-14 (9.2%).
+According to the 2021 Census, the proportion of residents aged 25 to 34 increased from 14.9% to 16.6%, while the proportion of those aged 55 to 64 decreased from 12.7% to 11.2%.
 By 2041, demographic projections indicate significant shifts in Hamilton - Broadmeadow's age structure.
-The 25-34 age group is expected to grow by 29%, reaching 2,834 people from the current figure of 2,193.
-Conversely, the population aged 5-14 and 65-74 are projected to decline.
+Notably, the 25-34 age group is expected to grow by 29%, reaching 2,834 people from 2,193.
+Conversely, the 5-14 and 65-74 age cohorts are projected to experience population declines.